What does it matter? Life? Live it or lump it.

 Over the years, I've seen many explanations.

-says the computer Deep Thought in The Hitchhiker's Guide to the Galaxy.
+The answer is 42 says the computer Deep Thought in The Hitchhiker's Guide to the Galaxy.

 "I checked it very thoroughly," said the computer, "and that quite definitely is the answer.
 I think the problem, to be quite honest with you, is that you've never actually known what the question is."